- Discovery Centre >

 Volunteering can be an enjoyable way to meet new people, learn new skills (or show off your existing ones) and gain useful experience.

-If you are interested in joining our group of more than 80 volunteers, please contact Hannah for more information - [email protected] or 01797 360960
+If you are interested in joining our group of more than 80 volunteers, please contact us for more information at [email protected] or call 01797 360960.

-- Discovery Centre Welcome & Information Volunteers - needed all days in the morning and afternoons.
-This involves meeting and greeting visitors to the Discovery Centre, providing information about the reserve, mentioning our activities programme to visitors and making sales in our shop.
+- Discovery Centre Welcome & Information Volunteers - this role is at the heart of the Discovery Centre and is needed everyday in the morning and afternoons.
+The role involves warmly welcoming visitors to the Discovery Centre, providing information about the reserve, answering any questions about the birds and wildlife, mentioning our community activities programme and making sales in our shop.

 - Café Volunteers - to help support our busy café team with keeping Lime Kiln Café clean and tidy, serving food & drink, clearing tables and welcoming visitors to the servery and directing them to tables.